 Anacapa is a rainbow of color created by the bloom of native wildflowers from February through April.
 Intensity and duration of the bloom differs a bit each year due to varied rainfall and temperature.

 The island comes alive with the cry of Western Gulls guarding their nests of eggs, as the spring bloom fades.
 Eggs usually hatch about 5 weeks after being laid.
 Chicks leave the nest at 6 to 7 weeks of age.

 May – September

 Just as the Western Gull chicks begin to leave the nest, park rangers begin the “Anacapa Live” video program.
 Visitors can experience a live virtual tour of the kelp forest during this program.
 Technology and specially outfitted dive helmets allow underwater divers to speak directly with the viewers in the landing cove A digital connection is also made with the visitors center 14 miles away on the mainland.
 This program is scheduled for Wednesdays in Spring/Summer.

-Visitors often enjoy the Channel Islands in our late Summer season,.
+Enjoy the Channel Islands in our late Summer season.
 Sea conditions are generally agreeable, crowds are fewer and pleasant weather is the norm.
 Locals often wait for October for these optimal conditions, to head out to the islands.
 Water temps can stay in the mid- 60’s through October.